Reprinted from an earlier post.

 Fitted: When shopping for dress slacks or a jacket, make sure to get the fit right.
 If you’re not sure of the right fit for your body type, go to an expensive clothing store with a friend who dresses well.
 Spend the day trying on clothes you might not normally wear.
 Ask the store clerk lots of questions.
 Then take what you’ve learned to the discount clothing store or the sales rack to find the right items.

 Shoes: Choose a nice pair of shoes to go with your outfits at the conference, but make sure they’re comfortable.
 If you’re not use to high heels, toppling into an agent’s lap because your heels are too high is not the way to make a good pitch.
 Also you’ll do a lot of walking between sessions.
-If the pitch is at the end of the day, you won’t make a good impression if your feet hurt.
+If the pitch is at the end of the day, you won’t be able to think on your feet if they hurt.

 Color: Writers are creative.
 Use that creativity by adding a splash of color to your wardrobe.